djheery/data-structures/README.md

-# What this Repositry Is
+# What is this Repository?

 This repositry is purely my attempt to get to grips with data structures and how they work in a more granular detail